DynamoDS/RefineryPrimer/2-getting-started/2-02_anatomy-of-a-good-generative-design-process.md

 * Specify constraints and anything else that will drive your design.
 Is it sizes, quantities, environmental or cost factors?
 * Are you generating geometry and what are the driving parameters of the geometry?
 Is it one of the constraints or something else?
 * Are there any dependencies or relationships between different elements in your design?
 For example, when designing a masterplan, does the height of one building affect the height of its neighboring buildings?
 If so, define how these relationships are expressed.

+For the **Evaluation** phase:

+* What do you need to measure or analyse?
+Make sure you're not defining any metrics that measure the same thing, just in different ways.
+* How can these aspects be measured or quantified?
+Is there an existing methodology you can learn from?
+* Evaluation will drive the optimization process, so it contributes significantly to the overall process.
+As such, poorly defined evaluation criteria will result in less than stellar solutions.

+For the **Exploration** & **Evolution** phases:

+* What key result do you want?
+* What kind of decision will you be trying to make?
+Is it choosing a single outcome \(a design solution maybe\), an approach \(comparing multiple classes of solutions\) or something altogether different?
+* What influences that decision?

 ## Step 3 : Define Inputs & Outputs